megabytesme/WikiViewer/README.md

 WikiBeta is an unofficial, third-party client for browsing the BetaWiki (not affiliated) without your web browser, online and offline (after caching).

+**Disclaimer:** This is an unofficial, third-party client for browsing BetaWiki.
+This app was created by [MegaBytesMe](https://github.com/megabytesme) and is not affiliated with, endorsed, or sponsored by the official BetaWiki team.
+All article data, content, and trademarks are the property of BetaWiki and its respective contributors.
+This app simply provides a native viewing experience for publicly available content.
+You can view the official BetaWiki here: [BetaWiki](https://betawiki.net/).
+For upmost clarity, this disclaimer is also presented within the app.

 ## Features

 - **Clean & Native Interface:** Enjoy a fast, fluid, and ad-free reading experience designed for Windows, free from the clutter of a standard web browser.